Nsustain/.github/profile/README.md

 <br>

 ***Why did we make Nsustain?***<br>
-The idea is that farmers are the people who work most closely with the environment, so solving any problems they have is likely one of the best ways to make a positive impact on environmental sustainability.
+The idea is that farmers and scientists are the people who work most closely with the environment, so solving any problems they have is likely one of the best ways to make a positive impact on environmental sustainability.

-People with office jobs can't see or feel issues related to environmental sustainability most of the times, compared to farmers or scientists.
+People with office jobs can't see or feel issues related to environmental sustainability most of the times, compared to farmers and scientists.
 By working with these individuals, who have a deep understanding of the challenges facing the environment, Nsustain hopes to develop innovative solutions